erikbrandondigital/dotfiles/README.md

 # Requirements
 1. Since I use ZSH with the Oh My ZSH framework you will need to install Zsh & Oh My Zsh.
     - Follow this [Oh My Zsh Guide](https://github.com/ohmyzsh/ohmyzsh/wiki) to install Zsh & Oh My Zsh.
-2. Install Git, GNU Stow, Neovim, NvChad, Node Version Manager (nvm), Python Version Manager (pyenv), Taskwarrior & Timewarrior.
+2. Install Git, GNU Stow, Neovim, NvChad, Node Version Manager (nvm), Python Version Manager (pyenv).

 # Install
 1. Clone this repo on your machine to a `.dotfiles` directory: